How to Apply for FAFSA

 - Nontaxable income records, such as child support and veteran benefits, from the previous year

-- Bank statements showing your most recent asset information, including checking, savings, non-retirement investment records, parent-owned college funds, real estate (not your primary home), business records, investment farms, and student accounts such as UTMA or UGMA accounts.
+- Bank statements showing your most recent asset information, including checking, savings, non-retirement investment records, parent-owned college funds, real estate (but not your primary home), business records, investment farms, and student accounts such as UTMA or UGMA accounts.

 If a parent’s income situation has changed — because of a job loss, for example — you’ll still use the same tax return.
-After filing the FAFSA, contact each of your colleges to discuss your family’s changes.
+After filing the FAFSA, contact each of your colleges to discuss your family’s changes and how to document them.

 5. Fill out all FAFSA sections